ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 We see that there are 2 paths, /extquote (one verb, GET) and /quote (2 verbs GET and POST).

 Now let's see the Properties section, there is a property called target-url.
 Properties is a very important concept.
 It allows the definition of any variable for each catalog.
-The target-url is by convention a variable to indicate the back-end url.
+The target-url is by convention a variable to indicate the back end url.
 In our case, we are going to adjust it to http://SampleJAXRS20-aw.eu-gb.mybluemix.net/loanmgt/resources.
 For now, we just use the default value, because we do not care of other catalogs than Sandbox.
 Click *Save* button.

 ![Designer Quote api properties](./images/designer-quote-api-propertiesV10.png)

 Before testing we have one small adjustment to perform.
-The back-end URL invoked and we are going to use the target-url just set.
+The back end URL invoked and we are going to use the target-url just set.

 We go in the Assembly Panel and click on the Invocation policy.
 The panel with the properties is displayed on the right.
 > Hint: For compatibility of the gateway aspects, here delete the invoke policy and add it again.
 The choice here is based on which gateway type do we use.
 In our case, we use the new one, referred as DataPower API Gateway.